 Skip to main content Go to home page

-The land you own and occupy as your home is your principal place of residence (PPR) and is exempt from land tax.
+Generally, the land you own and occupy as your home is your PPR and is exempt from land tax.

 When you change how you use your PPR, your eligibility for the exemption can be affected.